jura02/simulation-buildconf/ReadMe.md

     #In this case you have to make a access request to the maintainer/owner of that Repository.

+      4)Source Your Environment:

-      5) source env.sh
+          source env.sh

+      5)Checking Out Updates:

-      6) autoproj update
+          autoproj update

+      6)Check Your Installation:

-      7) autoproj build
+          autoproj build
-    #This step will start building Everything and will check your installation .
+    #This step will start building Everything.

+      7)Open The Application:

-      8) mars_app
+          mars_app
     #To launch the mars application.
     #Here you can load different environments and robots of your chioce.

  ## TroubleShooting Section:
     1- PROGRAM STUCKS AFTER ENTERING " autoproj update "
-    If you are on step NO:06 and your program got stuck:
+    If you are on step NO:05 and your program got stuck:
     #While checking out Models Environment and Models Robots.
     Now you have to install each robot/environment separately to overcome this problem.
     #Let say  we need to install spacebot_cup robot.
     #Todo so use:

         autoproj update models/environments/spacebot_cup

     #Similarly do same for all the other robots like asguard_v4 etc
     #After doing this for all the robots.